 Keep in mind that by default you are not notified about your own actions.
 If you would like to receive instant feedback on your activity, you may change it in the next two fields:

-The next option is a subscription to AdminProject’s newsletter about changes and updates.
+The next option is a subscription to AdminProject’s newsletter about updates.
 We use it mainly to communicate important changes or planned outages.

-The remaining four options and the weekdays are responsible for to-do list notifications.
+The remaining four options and the weekdays concern to-do list notifications.
 You can decide when should these notifications arrive (time and days of the week) and what should they include.